 For the 11th year in a row, we sent out our 2018 Business survey and received 770 responses from business Members.
 By surveying our Members, we learn what's impacting their businesses and advocate on their behalf to improve delays and road congestion.
 Since last year's findings, we've lobbied for projects that we believe will help reduce congestion in Sydney, including WestConnex, NorthConnex and improvements to the Spit Bridge Tunnel and Western Harbour Tunnel.

-Key insights from this year's survey
+Key insights from the 2018 survey:

 Travel time47% allowed more travel time for deliveries and call outs